Upper bounds for Steklov eigenvalues of submanifolds in Euclidean space via the intersection index: Introduction

 Another way to express Inequality \eqref{eq:T1} in Theorem \ref{thm:1} is as follows. \begin{cor} Under the same assumptions as in Theorem \ref{thm:1},

 where $I(M)$ denotes the isoperimetric ratio $I(M)=\frac{\vert \Sigma \vert}{ \vert M\vert^{(n-1)/n}}$. \end{cor}

-Inequality \eqref{eq:} looks like Inequality \eqref{iso}.
+Inequality \eqref{eq:} looks like Inequality \eqref{iso} except that the exponent $\frac{2}{n-1}$ of $k$ in the former is slightly worse than the exponent $\frac{2}{n}$ of $k$ in the latter.
 However, Inequality \eqref{iso} was established for domains of a complete manifold with Ricci curvature conformally non-negative, and Inequality \eqref{eq:} holds for any submanifold $\Sigma$ of Euclidean space without any curvature assumptions.

 \begin{rem} Estimates as in Theorem \ref{thm:3} and Theorem \ref{thm:1}, in terms of the intersection indices of $M$ and $\Sigma$, are particularly interesting if we consider algebraic submanifolds $M$ and $\Sigma$ of $\mathbb R^m$.
-In this case, the intersection indices of $M$ and $\Sigma$ are bounded from above by the degree of the polynomial that defines these submanifolds (see the proof of Corollary 4.1 of \cite{CDES} and references therein).
+In this case, the intersection indices of $M$ and $\Sigma$ are bounded from above by the product of the degrees of the polynomials that define these submanifolds (see the proof of Corollary 4.1 of \cite{CDES} and references therein).
 We note that, in general, for a submanifold that is defined as the level set of a function it is not possible to estimate the curvature and the distortion. \end{rem}